Return to Home

 The Modern Alpha Mandate in Long-Short Equity

-The long-short equity strategy is an investment approach that involves taking long positions in stocks expected to appreciate while simultaneously taking short positions in stocks expected to decline.
-This dual approach is designed to profit from both rising and falling markets and, crucially, to mitigate overall market risk.
-Key variations include:
+Long-short equity strategies involve taking long positions in stocks expected to appreciate while simultaneously shorting stocks expected to decline.
+This dual approach profits from both rising and falling markets while mitigating overall market risk through three primary variations:

-• Biased Strategies (e.g., 130/30): Maintain a net long bias (e.g., 130% long, 30% short) to benefit from general market appreciation while using the short book to generate additional alpha and fund leverage for the long book.
+Maintains net long bias while using short book to generate additional alpha and fund leverage for long positions.

 Alpha = Portfolio Return – Risk-Free Rate – β × (Benchmark Return – Risk-Free Rate)